nie-xin/BASM/README.md

 This simple manager gives you the ability to never lose anymore time with annoying symony commands, as it takes care of rights ;)
 A good way of using it for several projects might be to define several alias, with different config file and store them in a common directory (for example /home/user/work/config-tools/sm-config).

-With bash, you could add something like that in the ~/.bash_aliases file to parse that directory and add alias for your projects automatically
+With bash, you could add something like that in the ~/.bash_aliases file to parse that directory and add alias for your projects automatically for both the symony manager (starting with sm_ and the <project_name>) and a shortcut to the home of the project (starting by po_ and the <project_name>)

 	# sm conf alias loader
 	sco_manager_path=/home/user/work/projects/mygithub/BASM/sco_manager.sh